tvanomr/cspactors/README.md

 # cspactors
-A simple CAF inspired actor framework that aims to use somewhat idiomatic go (goroutines, channels &amp; contexts)
+A simple CAF inspired actor framework that aims to use somewhat idiomatic go (goroutines, channels and contexts).
+That means no network transparency is possible